 Twitter sees revenue doubling in 2023, shares hit record high

-Twitter Inc said Thursday it expects to double annual revenue to at least US$7.5 billion and reach 315 million users in 2023, sending its shares up more than 8per cent.
+Twitter Inc said on Thursday it expected to double annual revenue to at least US$7.5 billion and reach 315 million users in 2023, sending its shares up more than 8per cent.

-REUTERS: Twitter Inc said Thursday it expects to double annual revenue to at least US$7.5 billion and reach 315 million users in 2023, sending its shares up more than 8per cent.
+REUTERS: Twitter Inc said on Thursday it expected to double annual revenue to at least US$7.5 billion and reach 315 million users in 2023, sending its shares up more than 8per cent.

-In an announcement ahead of its investor presentation on Thursday, Twitter said it will increase the number of features it launches to increase revenue and users.
+Twitter will boost its new features to increase revenue and users, it said ahead of its investor presentation on Thursday.

-The social media network has struggled to add features as quickly as larger rivals like Facebook and smaller viral apps like ByteDance's TikTok.
-But in recent months, it has made a push to launch new products, including an audio-chat feature similar to viral app Clubhouse.
+The social media network has struggled to catch up with larger rivals like Facebook and smaller viral apps like ByteDance's TikTok in offering features.
+But in recent months, it has made a push to launch services such as audio-chat, similar to that of viral app Clubhouse.

+"We know we've been slow," said Chief Executive Jack Dorsey during Twitter's virtual investor day.
+"When you compare us with our peers, it's been especially stark."

-Twitter said in a filing it expects to reach at least 315 million monetizable daily active users (mDAU), or users who see ads, by the fourth quarter of 2023.
+In a regulatory filing, Twitter estimated reaching at least 315 million monetizable daily active users (mDAU), or those who see ads, by the fourth quarter of 2023.

-Internationally, Twitter faces challenges in India, a rapidly growing market for social media use.
-The country plans to require social media companies to erase certain content and coordinate with law enforcement.
+Internationally, Twitter faces challenges in India, a rapidly growing market with plans to require that social media companies erase certain content and coordinate with law enforcement.

-Twitter had previously refused to delete content connected to the farmers' protests in India.
+Twitter had previously refused to delete content connected to farmers' protests in India.

 (Reporting by Munsif Vengattil in Bengaluru and Sheila Dang in Dallas; Editing by Shounak Dasgupta and Jonathan Oatis)